pduran5/CCNA/marp/CCNA1v7 Module 8 Network Layer.md

   - 📥 **Encapsulation**
   - 🚗 **Routing**
   - 📤 **De-encapsulation**
-- 🤔 **The IP addressing does not change from source to destination.**
+- :warning: **The IP addressing does not change from source to destination.**

 ---